craigem/blog/content/posts/fp-in-csharp.md

 Yep!
 And again, this type always leads to this implementation.

-There are many other candidates that fit this pattern.
+There are many other candidates that fit this pattern of implementing `Select` and `SelectMany`.
 Millions actually.
 This pattern has a canonical name.

 Things that can implement `Select` are called *covariant functors*.
 The implementation must satisfy a couple of additional constraints to be called this, and our implementations do satisfy it.

-Things that can implement `SelectMany` are called *monads*, again with a couple of additional constraints which have been satisfied.
+Things that can implement noth `Select` and `SelectMany` are called *monads*, again with a couple of additional constraints which have been satisfied.

 What can we do with them?